python/cpython/Doc/howto/clinic.rst

    The directory tree to walk in :option:`--make` mode.

-.. option:: --exclude EXCLUDES
+.. option:: --exclude EXCLUDE

-   Comma-separated list of files to exclude in :option:`--make` mode.
+   A file to exclude in :option:`--make` mode.
-   This option has no effect unless :option:`--make` is also given.
+   This option can be given multiple times.

 .. option:: FILE ...